 - Reducing electricity when demand is highest often results in lower wholesale prices.
 As demand for power decreases, less efficient and often more expensive forms of electricity generation are not needed, which helps keep energy costs in check.

-Three Important Costs of Demand Response Programs
+3 Important Cost Considerations of Demand Response Programs

 - If your organization cannot reduce electricity when called upon, you could incur penalties.
-Some providers make customers pay penalties for under performing during demand response dispatches.
+Some providers make customers pay penalties for under-performing during demand response dispatches.

 - Demand response strategies often need to be active for specified lengths of time from minutes to hours.
 You may want to include only energy reduction measures your operations can tolerate during that time.
 In some cases, you may be making a decision that will impact your ability to conduct business as usual.
 It’s critical to understand the economic tradeoffs to make the right decision on demand response participation.